ESO 383-76: Size

+ESO 383-76 imaged by the DESI Legacy Imaging Surveys, Data Release 10.

 There are various methods used in astronomy in defining the size of a galaxy, and each of them can yield different results with respect to the other.
 This is usually affected by exposure time, the wavelength used, and the instrument being used.

 One method that is commonly used in the astronomical literature is the galaxy effective radius where 50% of the total galaxy's light was emitted; variations of 60%, 70%, and 90% are also used.
 An estimation of the galaxy's size by the ESO/Uppsala catalogue's broad-band photographic plates in 1989 using the 90% total light definition yield a very large apparent diameter of 555.9 arcseconds (about 9.25 arcminutes; 27% the width of the full moon in the sky), which using the currently accepted distance to the galaxy yield a diameter of 540.9 kpc.
 This makes it one of the largest physical diameter measurements of any galaxy known – 20 times that of the Milky Way's diameter, and 3.5 times that of the maximum estimated diameter of IC 1101.

 Alternative measurements from the same study using other methods (such as the D_{25} isophote) yield diameters as small as 139.04 kpc, with various estimates in between depending on the measurement.
 In a study in 1994, the halo of the galaxy (defined as the brightness at 2σ above background) has a diameter of about 600 kpc.
 The paper states that this is on the scale of the distance between the Milky Way and Andromeda galaxies.
 The halo extends throughout a large part of Abell 3571.